Welcome to the Rivera House Living-Learning Community Page!

 Our LLC is named after Puerto Rican and Venezuelan- American transgender activist Sylvia Rae Rivera (b 1951- d 2002).
 Rivera, born and raised in New York City, was a devoted social justice activist and fierce advocate for LGBTQ youth of color.
 Her activism linked to homelessness and poverty, racism, transphobia and heterosexist discrimination was extensive.
 She was involved in a variety of grassroots organizations and movements including the Puerto Rican Young Lords and the Black Panthers.
 She was also a founding member of the gay liberation front, the gay activists alliance, and co-founder of the Street Transvestite Action Revolutionaries.
 Rivera was committed to changing conditions and the quality of life for those who, like her, were on the margins of not only mainstream society but also the mainstream LGBTQ rights movement.

-If you have additional comments, questions, or concerns, please feel free to reach out to either:
+If you have additional comments, questions, or concerns, please feel free to reach out to us!

-Amanda Norton (left) and Emma Morcone (right), Co-Directors of Rivera House, at the LGBTQ Gall of the Hudson Valley in March of 2019.
+Amanda Norton (left) and Emma Morcone (right), Co-Directors of Rivera House, at the LGBTQ Gala of the Hudson Valley in March of 2019.